-In addition to the information above, it is interesting to analyze how many inventions are important for all three blocs at the same time.
-These are identified by first filings in whose priorities are claimed by filings in all three trilateral blocs.
+In addition to the information above, it is interesting to analyse how many inventions are important for all three blocs at the same time.
+These are identified by those first filings which lead to patent applications in all three blocs.
 The statistics on such trilateral patent families concludes Chapter 3.

-2.3 - The information that is reported in Chapter 3 address the demand for patent rights.
+2.3 The information that is reported in Chapter 3 addresses the demand for patent rights.
 Chapter 4 addresses demand for patent rights among the Trilateral Offices.
 Demand for patent rights is not equal to the demand for services in the patent procedure of the Trilateral Offices.
 International patent applications, i.e. those filed under the Patent Cooperation Treaty (PCT), only require actions from the designated Offices after entry in the national or regional phase.

-(Actions required of the Offices as international search authority and international preliminary examination authority is presented in Chapter5).
+(Actions required of the Offices as international search authority and international preliminary examination authority are presented in Chapter 5).

-In Chapter 4.
-PCT applications are counted at the moment they enter the national or regional phase.
+In Chapter 4, PCT applications are counted at the moment they enter the national or regional phase.
 Therefore, in comparison with Chapter 3, differences can appear in the number of applications filed with the trilateral offices.

 In the statistics on demand for patent rights in the EPC States, the designations in European applications are counted separately.
 However, for all designations in one application only one service is requested from the EPO.
 Furthermore, part of the demand for patent rights in the EPC States is processed through national Offices of these States and does not result in workload for the EPO.

 Statistics on the demand at Trilateral Offices are given in Chapter 4.
 Statistics are given for applications filed with Trilateral Offices from each filing bloc, also showing domestic and foreign filings.
 Furthermore, a breakdown in fields of technology is given according to the IPC classification.